Mojang/EducationContent/python/lesson1/activity2.md

 Run the code to check if the command works.

 ## Step 4
 Numbers can be used in different ways.
-To be shown as a piece of **text**, using quotes, or to used as a **mathematical value**, without quotes.
+To be shown as a piece of **text**, using quotes, or to be used as a **mathematical value**, without quotes.
 Go to the fifth tv monitor, there is syntax missing from the command on the monitor.
 This command needs to display the number as a piece of **text**.
 Place the missing syntax blocks.